joelmoxley/founder-playbook/index.md

 <p>

 <ol>
-  <li><b>Find what you need:</b> Already know what you’re looking for?
-Use the search bar at the top of the page to bring up all documents related to a specific topic (e.g. “intellectual property”)</li>
+  <li><b>Already know what you’re looking for?</b>  Use the search bar at the top of the page to bring up all documents related to a specific topic (e.g. “intellectual property”)</li>
-  <li><b>Dive deep:</b> Want to educate yourself in a particular area?
-Resources in the Founder’s Playbook are categorized by the four pillars of a balanced company: technolgy, finance, market, and team.
+  <li><b>Want to educate yourself in a particular area?</b>  Resources in the Founder’s Playbook are categorized by the four pillars of a balanced company: <a href="http://playbooks.cyclotronroad.org/tech-product">technology</a>, <a href="http://playbooks.cyclotronroad.org/finance">finance</a>, <a href="http://playbooks.cyclotronroad.org/market-customer">market</a>market, and <a href="http://playbooks.cyclotronroad.org/team-execution">team</a>.
 Use the tabs above to see all of the resources in each category.</li>
-  <li><b>Browse:</b> Not sure where to start?
-Check out the most popular resources below or take a look at recommended reading from our network experts at the "Expert Lists" tab above</li>
+  <li><b>Not sure where to start?</b>  Take a look at <a href="http://playbooks.cyclotronroad.org/expert-lists">recommended reading from our community of experts</a> or check out the most popular resources below</li>

 </ol>